ctrautma/RHEL_NIC_QUALIFICATION/README.md

 These tests follow a server/client model where the client is the DUT and the server will be used to execute certain functions to verify the client.

-If you are going to use the T-Rex server, please stop the T-Rex client before continuing.
+If you are going to use the T-Rex server as the server system, please stop the T-Rex client before continuing.
+You may need to unbind the NICs that were used for T-Rex using dpdk-devbind or simply reboot the system.

 Also there are bonding tests that require a switch configuration to pass.
 For this part of the test to work both the server and client must be plugged into a Juniper or Cisco switch.